[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 12. Act: 返回分析结果:"Q3销售额增长15%,详见trend.png"

-Observe → Think → Act → Observe - This loop allows Agents to continuously adapt and solve problems.
+Observe → Think → Act → Observe - this loop enables Agents to continuously adapt and solve problems.

 1